 I have spent many many hours researching chicken ailments, symptoms, cures and medicines because I swore I would never pay to take a chicken to a vet.
 However, I have broken down on more than one occasion when I knew my best efforts would not be enough.
 Let me say that every dollar I spent was well worth it and necessary.
-There is a very knowledgable local vet here in Los Gatos , at Adobe Animal Hospital--Dr. Kurt Nakamara-tell him Chick n Bees sent you!!! http://www.adobe-animal.com/southbay/
+There is a very knowledgable local VET here in Los Gatos , at Adobe Animal Hospital--Dr. Kurt Nakamara-tell him Chick n Bees sent you!!! http://www.adobe-animal.com/southbay/

 That being said I have dealt with a number of issues successfully on my own.
 The advice of well seasoned poultry keepers on the Backyard Chicken" forum has been extremely helpful not just for information but emotional support as well.
-Many of us get very attached to their flock and it helps to have a forum of like minded individuals to reach out to.
+Many of us get very attached to our flock and it helps to have a forum of like minded individuals to reach out to.

-My advice to everyone is to be prepared.
+My advice to everyone is to BE PREPARED.
 Make sure you are familiar with chicken ailments and have a plan.
 Find a local avian vet, familiarize yourself with the forums available on-line and have the necessary supplies on hand.

 Be diligent in choosing the advice you want to practice, not everyone knows what they are talking about.
 Keep in mind there are backyard chicken owners that consider their chickens pets and their are backyard chicken keepers that consider their chickens livestock.
 The opinions of both can vary considerably.

 Keep in mind the following information if posting about an emergency or disease you need help with.

 1) What type of bird , age and weight (does the chicken seem or feel lighter or thinner than the others.)